-These people are asked all the time for recommendations and its easy money for them to make by simply referring a customer.
+These people are asked all the time for recommendations and its easy money for them to make by just referring a customer.

 5. Offer Customer Referral Programs

 Also, create a customer referral for your past clients.
-Here is an example of a customer 10% finder’s fee letter if they send you a referral that results in a sale.
+Here is an example of a customer 10% finder’s fee letter if they send you a reference that results in a sale.

 You need to make sure that your customers take this seriously, so it is of vital importance that you make it look official.

 You need to sign each referral letter you mail out personally.
 Give an example of how much money the referral fee would be for your different services.
-For example, clearly show that if you complete a $7,500 sale the referral payment would result in $750 finder’s fee when you get the down payment.
+For example, show that if you complete a $7,500 sale, the referral payment will result in $750 finder’s fee when you get the down payment.

 6. Be Active in Social Media

 Make an effort to post new content every day on your social media pages, start engaging conversations, share company news, and photos.
 Social media is about being social and shouldn’t be all about sales.
-It’s important to share fun and interesting facts about your industry, and keep the hard selling to only a few posts each week.
+It’s essential to share fun and interesting facts about your industry and keep the hard selling to only a few posts each week.

 7. Showcase Your Work